3xiaoxin/SAGCN-ASTE/SAGCN-ASTE-main/README.md

 ## Inference

-To test the performance of EMC-GCN, you only need to modify the --mode parameter.
+To test the performance of SAGCN, you only need to modify the --mode parameter.
 ```
 python main.py --mode test --dataset res14 --batch_size 16 --epochs 100 --model_dir savemodel/ --seed 1000 --pooling avg --prefix ../data/D2/
 ```

-## Acknowledge

-We appreciate all authors from this paper: "Grid Tagging Scheme for Aspect-oriented Fine-grained Opinion Extraction", because the code in this repository is based on their work [GTS](https://github.com/NJUNLP/GTS).